jeffhowarth/eeprimer/src/04/code/community_palette.md

 ![colorbrewer.RdBu](https://github.com/gee-community/ee-palettes/raw/master/pals/RdBu.png)

-But what if you want to use this palette to display temperature anomalies, where negative numbers represent cooler than normal temperatures and positive values represent warmer than normal tempertures?
+But what if you want to use this palette to display temperature anomalies, where negative numbers represent cooler than normal temperatures and positive values represent warmer than normal temperatures?
 Good cartographic practice aims to make the visual display of data intuitive for the map reader.
 To use cool colors for cool temperatures and warm colors for warm temperatures, you can reverse the color list.

 ```js
 // Define palette and reverse the color list.